-We have a direct integration with NetSuite that allows you to seamlessly integrate and push information from Ramp to NetSuite to always keep an up to date and accurate account of spend on NS.
-We also want you to have full control over what happens so we don’t change any settings on your NS instance nor do we create accounts.
+We have a direct integration with NetSuite that allows you to seamlessly integrate and push information from Ramp to NetSuite to always keep an up to date and accurate account of spend on NetSuite.
+We also want you to have full control over what happens so we don’t change any settings on your NetSuite instance nor do we create accounts.

 We’ve also built some additional features to make the integration more robust.